Winter Garden Theatre (1850): Groundbreaking

-There were a few notable exceptions to these theatrical diversions, demonstrating that Tripler Hall had a more legitimate reputation during this period.
-In December 1850 an important ceremonial meeting was attended by thousands of Freemasons of New York City at Tripler Hall, of which it was written: "the event was regarded and still is regarded [1899] as a landmark in the history of Freemasonry in the history of New York."
-In February 1852 a memorial service was held at Tripler Hall for the renowned American novelist James Fenimore Cooper, presided over by the noted statesman Daniel Webster, with a eulogies said by Washington Irving, and William Cullen Bryant.
-That same year William Thackeray concluded a national tour with a lecture at Tripler Hall.
+Tripler Hall also was used for other large gatherings.
+In December 1850 it was the site of an important ceremonial meeting of the Freemasons of New York City, which was attended by thousands of men.
+It was described as "the event was regarded and still is regarded [1899] as a landmark in the history of Freemasonry in the history of New York."

+In February 1852, a memorial service was held at Tripler Hall for James Fenimore Cooper (1789–1851), the renowned American author / novelist.
+Noted statesman and influential U.S. Senator Daniel Webster (1782–1852), of Massachusetts presided, and eulogies were said by fellow literary figures Washington Irving (1783–1859), and William Cullen Bryant (1794–1878).
+That same year English author William Thackeray concluded a national tour with a lecture at Tripler Hall.

-The theatre went through several different managers during this period, each manager naming the theatre as he or she pleased.
-When the theatre was used for the American Art-Union Prizes Distribution, a report in The Illustrated London News gave an interesting description of the interior of Tripler Hall:
+Several different managers had control during this period, with each manager naming the theatre as he or she pleased.
+When the theatre was used for the American Art-Union Prizes Distribution, a report in the famed British newspaper, The Illustrated London News in London, England, described the event and the interior of Tripler Hall:

-"Never - not even on the nights of the "Nightingale" - has the capacity of Tripler Hall been more fully booked than the evening appointed for the distribution of the Art Union prices.
+Never – not even on the nights of the "Nightingale" – has the capacity of Tripler Hall been more fully booked than the evening appointed for the distribution of the Art Union prizes.
 The immense floor (30 feet wider than Kester Hall), the aisles, the galleries before the stage, and beside the doors, were crowded to excess."

-On May 15, 1855, the theatre passed to new management with a musical by John and Morris Barnett called Monsieur Jacques, and was renamed Metropolitan Hall, and managed by John Lafarge, owner of the famed Lafarge House which adjoined the theatre.
+On May 15, 1855, new management took over the venue, presenting a musical by John and Morris Barnett called Monsieur Jacques.
+John Lafarge, owner of the famed Lafarge House which adjoined the theatre, assumed management and renamed it as Metropolitan Hall (a.k.a. as the Metropolitan Concert Hall).